 What Is a Philadelphian?
-(As published in the Living Church News back in July-August 2001)
+(Living Church News, July-August 2001)

 What is a Philadelphian?
 This article will review the biblical passages about the Philadelphian Church and examine when it began, what its traits were, why a remnant still exists, how to determine who that remnant is-and why this is important to know.